unavi-xyz/docs/src/content/docs/content/worlds.md

 More advanced game functionalities like physics colliders or spawn locations are stored as [glTF extensions](https://github.com/KhronosGroup/glTF/blob/main/extensions/README.md).

 :::note[Info]
-Check out [this blog post](https://mirror.xyz/m3org.eth/00qAzFnCCmAHrqGAQiqObgAD2x6E8wxKtsTSFtorhf0) for more information on glTF, some of the extensions UNAVI uses, and the people working on them.
+Check out [this blog post](https://mirror.xyz/m3org.eth/00qAzFnCCmAHrqGAQiqObgAD2x6E8wxKtsTSFtorhf0) for more information on glTF, some of the extensions UNAVI uses, and the people behind them.
 :::

 ## Hosting